ansorre/Felijity/README.md

 Felijity is a very easy, lightweight static website builder for blazing fast static websites.

-This is a very preliminar/preview version, build instruction will come in a few days.

 ## Key points

  * CLI: command line based